roseeichelmann/vz-model-workspace/README.md

 6. VZ user adds a custom lookup value and uses it.
 VZ custom lookup values will start at something like 11111 so we can be sure they will never overlap with cris lkp values.

-   - Another idea is to have a vz_custom column that is a boolean in the lookup table.
+   - _Another idea is to have a vz_custom column that is a boolean in the lookup table.
 The pkey for the table is the combo of lkp_id and vz_custom.
 So custom vz values could also start at 1 but would have true for the vz_custom column and thats how they are differentiated.
+This method is not demonstrated._

 ```sql
 create or replace procedure vz_custom_lkp (u_id integer, unit_type integer, type_desc text) language plpgsql as